GoogleCloudPlatform/cloud-foundation-fabric/modules/endpoint/README.md

 }
 ```

-[Here](https://github.com/GoogleCloudPlatform/python-docs-samples/blob/master/endpoints/getting-started/openapi.yaml) you can find an example of a openapi.yaml file.
+[Here](https://github.com/GoogleCloudPlatform/python-docs-samples/blob/master/endpoints/getting-started/openapi.yaml) you can find an example of an openapi.yaml file.

 <!-- BEGIN TFDOC -->
 ## Variables